 Bus Rapid Transit (BRT) is a new mode of transit for San Francisco, developed to deliver rapid transit along major corridors using buses.
 It is a high-quality transit service that utilizes several design features which result in reduced travel time, increased reliability, and improved passenger comfort.
-BRT technology was pioneered in South America and has also been implemented in Australia, Asia, and Europe.
+BRT technology was pioneered in South America and has also been implemented in

+Australia, Asia, and Europe.
 It is currently being deployed in many United States cities, including Los Angeles, Las Vegas, and Boston, because it is cost-effective and allows communities to experience the benefits of faster transit service relatively quickly.

-BRT was a key element in the expenditure plan for Proposition K, the half-cent sales tax for transportation improvements in San Francisco that was approved by San Francisco voters in 2003.
+BRT was a key element in the expenditure plan for Proposition K, the half-cent sales tax, for transportation improvements in San Francisco that was approved by San Francisco voters in 2003.
 Proposition K superseded Proposition B which had been approved in 1989.
 Proposition K identified the Geary, Van Ness, and Potrero Corridors for BRT treatments over the next 30 years.
-The (Vision Plan) highlighted Geary and Van Ness as the corridors highest in priority for BRT treatments.
-In addition the Vision Plan included Potrero Avenue and 19th Avenue as potential BRT Corridors.
-The Prop K 1/2 cent Transportation Sales Tax Expenditure Plan includes dedicated funding for 19th Avenue in the Road Network category.
-Also, 19th Avenue has been identified as a potential Transit Preferential Street (TPS) corridor.
+A Vision for Rapid Transit in San Francisco (Vision Plan), completed by Muni in 2002, also highlighted Geary and Van Ness as the corridors highest in priority for BRT treatments.
+In addition the Vision Plan included Potrero Avenue and 19th Avenue as BRT Corridors, but 19th Avenue was not included in the Proposition K plans.

-Two corridors identified for future BRT service, Van Ness and 19th Avenue, are state highways, and Caltrans is a partner with SFMTA in planning for these corridors.
+Two corridors identified for future BRT service, Van Ness and 19th Avenue, are state highways, and Caltrans is a partner with SFMTA in planning work for these corridors.
 Caltrans is part of the Van Ness technical advisory committee and has continuing input into the Van Ness BRT planning process.
-Caltrans will also be part of a 19th Avenue working group to plan corridor improvements when this group is formed.
+Caltrans will also be part of a 19th Avenue working group to plan corridor improvements, when this group is formed.
 Currently, SFMTA is working with Caltrans on signal improvements in the 19th Ave.
 Corridor.